Disney Pin Trading

 Unfortunately, no. You can collect any type of pin that you wish, but not all are tradable with Cast Members.
 Pins should have “Disney,” “Disneyland Resort,” or “Walt Disney World Resort” printed on the back.
 Pins are cloisonne, semi-cloisonne or hard enamel metal pins.
 In order to trade, pins should be in good condition.
 In addition, some pins that were originally part of a set are not tradable as a single pin.

 There are also a few types of pins that Cast Members are not allowed to trade such as service pins, language pins, and name pins.
+Here is a quick run down of Disney Pin Trading Etiquette that includes which pins are and are not acceptable.

 Where do I get pins and how do I start?

 There are also starter sets available.
 This will include a lanyard and several pins.
 Some starter sets even have duplicates — one to save, and one to trade.
+This is a great way to get started with Disney Pin Trading.

 What else do I need?